 8) Biking.

-Those looking to dip their toe into winter biking have an opportunity to get out and ride on the gravel roads around the county and single track at Pincushion Mountain (note: Jackpot & High Climber and Britton Peak MTB trails remain CLOSED for the season).
-While tire pressure needs to be adjusted, the lack of snow isn’t stopping riders from getting out on their bikes!
-According to experienced riders, studded tires are recommended to handle any icy patches as boardwalks and rock gardens are quite slick.
+Those looking to dip their toe into winter biking have an opportunity to get out and ride on the gravel roads around the county and single track trails at Pincushion Mountain and Norpine Trail Systems (note: Jackpot & High Climber and Britton Peak MTB trails remain CLOSED for the season).
+According to experienced riders, studded tires are recommended to handle any icy patches as trails are quite slick in some areas from melting and refreezing earlier in the season.

 9) Embracing Hygge.

-Winter is all about hygge regardless of how much or how little snow is on the ground.
-Cozy culture is always embraced during the darker winter months.
+Winter is all about hygge, the Danish-inspired ritual of embracing life’s simple pleasures.
+Cozy "hygge" culture is always embraced during the darker winter months.
+Feeling relaxed, cozy and surrounded by the warmth of family, friends, community and fire all encompass the idea of hygge.
 Whether curling up with a good book by the fire, organizing a sauna session with a group of friends, playing a few games at Grand Portage Lodge & Casino, an afternoon shopping in Grand Marais, or imbibing libations while listening to local musicians - hygge culture is alive and well in Cook County.